Research

 Our team includes quantitative and qualitative researchers who have expertise in New York City’s unique environment and policy context as well as affiliates with areas of specialization ranging from program implementation and epidemiology to strategic communications and language justice.

-Caitlin Waickman is the Deputy Director of the Center for Research on HOME and has been on the team for almost 10 years.
+Caitlin Waickman is the Director of the Center for Research on HOME and has been on the team for more than10 years.
 Her research experience includes primary data collection in English and Spanish as well as questionnaire design, testing, and translation.
 She led the advance translation and language access efforts of the 2021 NYCHA redesign.
 She has presented research findings to a variety of audiences, including developing a set of briefs on the City’s rent regulated housing stock and sharing research findings at a variety of academic conferences and to policymakers in national and international contexts.
 Her areas of interest include rent regulation, residential mobility, and disability and language access.
 Caitlin has an MA in Urban Studies from Fordham University.
 Caitlin is a PhD student in Sociology at CUNY, the Graduate Center in New York City.

 Danny Goldstein is a Senior Research Scientist at the Center for Research on HOME and has been on the team for over 10 years.
 He has extensive experience across all phases of the research lifecycle—from managing the field effort for the New York City Housing and Neighborhood Study to implementing and overseeing privacy and data security protocols to working with large datasets of objective health measures.
 He has an interest in collecting and analyzing survey paradata about the process by which the data were collected to understand and improve data collection efforts.
 He has presented widely on survey design and methodology, including sharing work in an international context.
 Danny has extensive experience working with administrative data and integrating such records into survey operations in a conceptually coherent way, including leveraging New York City’s wide ranging administrative data in combination with Title 13 Census data.
 Danny studied English Literature at the City College of New York.